My Favourite Dog-Friendly Wineries in Prince Edward County

 Vibe: Bustling and foodie-friendly with wood-fired pizza

-Wine highlight: The County Chardonnay was a standout—mineral-driven and fresh
+Wine highlight: The County Chardonnay was a standout with its mineral-driven and fresh

 With Henry: It gets a bit busier here, but dogs are not welcome on the dining patio.
 Henry stayed cool under the tasting table while I indulged in wine and a slice of pizza.